ESR-NZ/Training/Advanced_Genomics_Workshop/Week_03/README.md

 #### Let's start with a BAM!

+First, ensure that you are currently located within the `week03` directory, which you can create as per the instructions provided in [Week 01: an introduction to the command line](https://github.com/ESR-NZ/Training/tree/main/Advanced_Genomics_Workshop/Week_01).

 ##### Getting the data
 Note: The data is ~20 MB.
 To download the data, please run these commands: